mahmoudasarr/mahmoudasarr/README.md

 ### 📌 Featured Project

-**[New-Fedora-Setup](#)** — An automated post-install setup script for Fedora Linux, handling GPU drivers, dev environment, security tools, and cleanup in one run.
+**[New-Fedora-Setup](#)** — An automated post-install setup script for Linux, handling GPU drivers, dev environment, security tools, and cleanup in one run.

 ---